 Duration: 2016 - 2017

-Fast Catalyst for Biofuels Production (Phase II)
+Fast Catalyst for Biofuels Production

 To demonstrate the ability to convert fecal sludge to a biofuel, which will enhance the sanitation value chain and provide both pit-emptying and central processing facilities with feedstock options.

 If this technology can be implemented in a financially sustainable model it will help lower the quantity of fecal sludge that ends up in the drinking water supply.
 These funds would build on the positive results from the Phase I study, looking at converting fecal waste into a fuel oil, that could […]

 Potential for using low-cost microwave production as a drying system for RTTC units

 To demonstrate the feasibility of critical technologies that could accelerate development of high value products complimenting the sanitation value chain, and other